FAQ's

 Where is the glass made?
 Can I see where you make the birds?

 The birds are created in my home studio and fused in an electric glass kiln.
-The glass studio itself is not open to the public.
-However, weather and production schedule permitting, the outdoor studio shop will be open by arrangement and I'm happy to explain how fused glass is made.
+Sorry -the glass studio is not open to the public.

 I have a cat and I'm afraid he'll knock the bird over - what do you suggest?